top of page

 PIONEER HOME & BARN

-Early settlers' home shows the basic home life as families began claiming land.
+Early settlers began homesteading in rural areas.
 Various tools, machines and trades were needed for building, farming and other necessities.
+Many tools & equipment were invented or improved upon by Black inventors.

 Black entrepreneurs opened up their own businesses, catering to the needs of the men and women in the black community.
 Many became professionals; others opened schools for apprenticeships.